Tinram/MySQL-Brute/README.md

 Ensure the *libmysqlclient-dev* library (from the repo) is installed:

     locate libmysqlclient-dev

+If `locate` does not find the library, install on Debian-based distros with:

+    sudo apt-get install libmysqlclient-dev

 In the directory containing either the clone or the extracted zip files, compile with GCC: